Nellaker-group/placenta/README.md

 new `GraphConstructor`.
 This could be to define new edges, change the node features, or change the data splits, and so on.

-When using a new `GraphConstructor`, you will need to remove (or rename) the old processed data.
+NOTE: When using a new `GraphConstructor`, you will need to remove (or rename) the old processed data.
+Otherwise, the processing step will be skipped (from pyg `torch_geometric.data.InMemoryDataset`).

 ## Training